 CALS Canvas and Online Course Accessibility Support

+All spring 2021 classes need to offer their materials for remote learning, even during the “in-person” portion of the semester, so that students who are not in Ithaca have access.
 The Office of University Counsel is requiring that online course materials launching Summer 2020 and beyond must be compliant with the Americans with Disabilities Act (ADA) requirements.
 Accessibility ensures that all students can equally access, use, and understand learning content.
-To facilitate this initiative, CALS leadership has created a college-wide network of staff to support CALS faculty ensuring that the online course content is accessible.
+To facilitate this initiative, CALS leadership has created a college-wide network of staff to support instructors of CALS classes, ensuring that the online course content is accessible.

 CALS studios for classroom lecture capture